How To Open iPhone SIM Tray When You’ve Lost The Ejector Tool (The BEST Ways)

-I frequently take international trips which means I’m switching out the SIM card in my phone a lot.
-I’m an iPhone user and Apple is kind enough to give a liquid metal SIM eject tool with each unit that makes popping your SIM card tray open a snap.
+If you frequently take international trips it probably means you’re switching out the SIM card in your phone a lot.
+As an iPhone user, Apple is kind enough to give a liquid metal SIM eject tool with each unit that makes popping your SIM card tray open a snap.
 Other phone manufacturers typically include a similar type of SIM card tray ejection tool as well.
-I use mine to pop open my iPhone SIM tray as soon as I land at a foreign country’s airport and buy a local SIM.

 But though these included SIM ejection tools are incredibly useful, they’re only handy if you actually remember to bring them with you.
-That’s, frustratingly, something I don’t alway remember to do.
-Thankfully over the years I’ve become somewhat of an expert at using alternative tools to open my SIM card trays.
-Here are my top tips:
+That’s, frustratingly, something people don’t always remember to do.
+Thankfully over the years, we’ve become somewhat of an expert at using alternative tools to open SIM card trays.
+Here are our top tips.

-[NOTE: Use these alternative tools at your own risk.
-If you don’t do it carefully you risk damaging your SIM tray or snapping a piece of the alternate tool off into the ejection nodule in your device.]
+Use these alternative tools at your own risk.
+If you don’t do it carefully you risk damaging your SIM tray or snapping a piece of the alternate tool off into the ejection nodule in your device.

 How To Open iPhone SIM Tray Without The Ejector Tool

 1) The Staple Method

 This is usually the easiest alternative SIM card tray eject tool to find.
 Simply remove the staple from any paper corner and bend one end open.
 Use the other curled end for leverage.
 Staples are the thinnest alternate tool on this list, so they have the best chance of working on any phone no matter the size of the SIM card tray’s ejection aperture.